everscale-org/docs/src/learn/everscale-overview/01-overview.md

 # Overview

-Everscale (hereafter ES) was created on the basis of the whitepaper and initial code of the Telegram Open Network (hereafter TON) project from Nikolai Durov.
-Essentially, the blockchain repeats the behavior described in this [TON Whitepaper](https://ton.org/tblkch.pdf), however, not everything works as is presented in the whitepaper.
+Everscale (hereafter ES) was created on the basis of the whitepaper and initial code of the Telegram Open Network (hereafter TON) blockchain proposed by Nikolai Durov.
+Essentially, Everscale blockchain is constructed in accordance with this [TON Whitepaper](https://ton.org/tblkch.pdf).

 ## The Everscale Philosophy

+There are considerable improvements to the initial version of the blockchain that were implemented by the Everscale developers team.
-In order to introduce the tutorial, we would like to speak about the Everscale blockchain and what makes it so promising.
+We would like to speak here about the Everscale blockchain and what makes it so promising.

-When Nikolai Durov was creating TON, he was faced with the task of designing a blockchain platform that could accommodate millions of users while having low, stable transaction fees.
+When creating TON, Nikolai Durov was faced with the task of designing a blockchain platform that could accommodate millions of users while having low transaction fees.

 Durov was able to achieve this, and this is how:

 ### 1. Infinite Sharding

-On ES shards are dynamically added as the load increases and then merged back.
-This is possible because all contracts on the chain communicate with each other asynchronously, and therefore we can split one shard into two shards without any problems occurring (Shards are just divided in half according to the ranges of contract addresses).
+On ES, shards are dynamically added as the load increases and then merged back.
+This is possible because all contracts on the chain communicate with each other asynchronously, and therefore, we can split one shard into two shards without any problems occurring (shards are just divided in half according to the ranges of contract addresses).

 ### 2. Rejection of radical decentralization

 The ES blockchain was not built to allow just anyone to become a validator.
-Validation is a critical process, requires professional equipment and access to an appropriate server.
+Validation is a critical process, and requires professional equipment and access to an appropriate server.
 The total number of validators will at most be in the thousands, not in the tens of thousands.
 And validator machines have high server and channel requirements (the current requirements are 48 CPUs, 128 RAM and 1TB SSD) and a 1GB channel (the network is used extensively).
 This allows for the blockchain to support a very quick block release speed and often rotate validators in the shards.

 ### 3. Paid storage